eth-sri/soltix/README.md

 # Getting started

-The framework can be used in Docker or natively on Linux/macOS systems.
+The framework can be used in Docker or natively on Linux systems.

 ## Docker installation